 Terra Nova Bay: An Italian research station where the scientists are always hospitable and enjoy showing you around their lonely but beautiful home.
 They share with you their scientific research and also, perhaps, the best ‘cafe espresso’ in Antarctica!

 Franklin Island: Desolately beautiful and rugged, this is home to a large Adelie penguin population and other nesting seabirds.
 A landing is attempted to explore the coastline.

-Ross Ice Shelf: The world’s largest body of floating ice and a natural barrier, at times creating hazardous weather, with sheets of snow blown at gale force by winds off the polar ice cap.
+Ross Ice Shelf: This is the world’s largest body of floating ice and a natural barrier, at times creating hazardous weather, with sheets of snow blown at gale force by winds off the polar ice cap.
 Just 800 miles from the South Pole, this daunting spectacle prevented many early explorers from venturing further south.
-Cruise along its dizzying 30 meter ice cliffs, perhaps lucky enough to see icebergs ‘calving’ from its carapace.
+Cruise along its dizzying 30 meter ice cliffs, perhaps lucky enough to see icebergs ‘calving’.